 - 1. In the DHCP formula settings, navigate to Hosts with Static IP Address and click [Add Item].
-For more information on the DHCP formula, see [Salt > Formula-dhcpd >]. - 2.
+For more information on the DHCP formula, see Specialized-guides > Salt. - 2.
 In the Hostname field, type the hostname of the branch server.